 Is it appropriate to tip my guide?

-Yes, it is appropriate to tip your guide.
-Tipping is industry appropriate, particularly if you have received exceptional customer service and recognize their hard work in providing you with a quality, professional experience. $5-7.00 per guest is typical for a half-day trip; 10-20% is recommended for all-day or multi-day trips.
+Tipping is industry standard.
+If you have received exceptional customer service and recognize your guide’s hard work in providing you with a quality, professional experience, $5-7.00 per guest is typical for a half-day trip; 10-20% is recommended for all-day or multi-day trips.
 Tips are always greatly appreciated, but never expected.

 Do we have to pay user fees on our trip if we are tax exempt?